edgelesssys/constellation/docs/docs/overview/performance.md

 #### Kubernetes API Latency

 At its core, the Kubernetes API is the way to query and modify a cluster's state.
 Latency matters here.
 Hence, it's vital that even with the additional level of security from Constellation's network the API latency doesn't spike.
-K-Bench's `default` test performs calls to the API to create, update and delete cluster resources.
+K-Bench's `default` test performs calls to the API to create, update, and delete cluster resources.

 The three graphs below compare the API latencies (lower is better) in milliseconds for pods, services, and deployments.